-The Altar of Burnt Offerings: There is also no corresponding item of furniture for the bronze altar in the heavenly temple.
+The Brazen Altar: There is also no corresponding item of furniture for the brazen altar in the heavenly temple.
 That is because this altar represents the stake -the place of Yahusha's sacrifice on our behalf, which sacrifice was accomplished on earth.

 The Laver is the "Heavenly Sea": There are three heavens.
 First heaven - The firmament, Earth's atmosphere.
-Second Heaven - the starry heavens, where our atmosphere ends.
+Second Heaven is the starry heavens, where our atmosphere ends.
 It is the heavens in which the sun, moon, and stars are fixed in orbit.
-Third Heaven - This is where man and the holy angels (and creatures) dwell.
+Third Heaven - This is where מחל and the holy angels (and creatures) dwell.
 The third heaven is beyond the space and stars where no man has seen by telescope.
-This heaven is the dwelling-place of הוה, to which Paul was taken, and whose wonders he was permitted to behold-this region where הוה לאפור יהוה dwells.
-It is specifically named "the third heaven" by Paul in 2 Cor.12:2.
-This is a place where mark down on the earth at all the inhabitants.
-The laver was a place of daily cleansing by the priests before entering the Sacred Place for the service of mark and communion with mark.
-Here you find Sanctification and temporary forgiveness of sins before you enter the Presence of mark.
+This heaven is the dwelling-place of מהוה, to which Paul was taken, and whose wonders he was permitted to behold-this region where יהוה dwells.
+It is specifically named "the third heaven" by Paul in 2 Corinthians 12:2 I knew a man in Mashiach above fourteen years ago, whether in the body, I cannot tell; or whether out of the body, I cannot tell: Elohim knows; such an one caught up to the third heaven.
+This is a place where יהוה looks down on the earth at all the inhabitants.

-The Golden Table of Showbread: Yahusha as "the Bread of Life"
+The Golden Table: Yahusha as "the Bread of Life"

-The Golden Candlestick: The Holy Spirit, "the Light of the world"
+The Golden Lamp Stand: The Holy Spirit, "the Light of the world"

-The Golden Altar of Incense: Yahusha the intercessor-our advocate-emitting a sweet savor rising up into the throne.
+The Golden Altar of Incense: Yahusha the intercessor-our advocate-emitting a sweet savor rising up into the throne